Sudiksha (Sant Nirankari mission): Personal life

-In 2019 Satguru Mata Sudiksha Ji attended a three-day Nirankari Youth Symposium in the UK and met civic leaders in Sandwell.
+In 2019, Satguru Mata Sudiksha Ji Maharaj attended a three-day Nirankari Youth Symposium in the UK and met civic leaders in Sandwell.
 She also gave her first talk to her Indian followers in Pathankot in the same year and inaugurated a mega blood donation camp in Delhi.

 In 2021 she provided a virtual new year message to her followers and promoted human values at the 54th Nirankari conference held in Maharashtra.

 Awards and recognitions

-In 2019 Satguru Mata Sudiksha Ji received an Honorary Citizenship of Blacktown, Australia.
+In 2019, Satguru Mata Sudiksha Ji Maharaj received an Honorary Citizenship of Blacktown, Australia.